 Small cell lung cancer may, like squamous cells, originate from reserve cells or other cells in the epithelium.
-It causes 10 to 15% of all lung cancers.
+It causes 10% to 15% of all lung cancers.
 Without chemotherapy, it is very aggressive and usually rapidly fatal.
-It requires a different treatment approach from NSCLC, so it is not discussed in this report.
+It requires a different treatment approach from NSCLC, and it is not discussed in this report.

 Smoking causes at least 80% of lung cancer deaths, and accounts for 30% of all cancer-related deaths.
 Cigarettes, nicotine, or both may contribute to lung cancer in one or more of the following ways:

 - The smoke is the most dangerous component of the cigarette.
 Chemicals formed during smoking trigger genetic mutations that lead to cancer.
 When people inhale cigarette smoke, they bring into their lungs tar that includes over 4,000 chemicals, some of which are carcinogenic (cancer-causing).
-Other inhaled chemicals in cigarette smoke that may increase the risk for cancer include cyanide, benzene, formaldehyde, methanol (wood alcohol), acetylene (the fuel used in torches), and ammonia.
+Other inhaled chemicals in cigarette smoke that may increase the risk for cancer include cyanide, benzene, formaldehyde, methanol, acetylene, and ammonia.
 Smoke also contains nitrogen oxide and carbon monoxide, both harmful gases.

 - Nicotine is responsible for the addicting properties of tobacco.
 It is not clear if nicotine itself plays a role in the growth of cancer cells.
 In any case, nicotine replacement products are much, much safer than tobacco.

 In general, chronic exposure to tobacco may cause an acceleration of coronary artery disease, peptic ulcer disease, reproductive disturbances, esophageal reflux, hypertension, fetal illnesses and death, and delayed wound healing.